MR

 • Offers level and decreasing options

-• Allows a high degree of flexibility to design your personalized coverage
+• Allows a high degree of flexibility to design your personalised coverage

 • No medical simplified and guaranteed products are available